-We take care to plan open space in the right places and ensure an optimum interface of buildings to green infrastructure, in order to maximise dwellings overlooking green spaces.
+We take care to plan open space in the right places and we ensure an optimum interface of buildings to green infrastructure, in order to maximise dwellings overlooking green spaces.
 These sell for a 10% premium, adding value to the development.

-At James Blake Associates, we believe that landscape planning is about helping to fulfil the developer’s vision, whilst ensuring the landscape character respects local, regional and national landscape character assessment typologies and their management requirements.
+At James Blake Associates, we believe that landscape planning is about helping to fulfil the developer’s vision, whilst securing the landscape character respects local, regional and national landscape character assessment typologies and their management requirements.